Psychiatry Clerkship Rotation - Phase III

 The clinic offers a rich faculty presence, so that every intake and every follow-up visit is closely staffed.
 In addition, offices are equipped with closed-circuit television capabilities so faculty can directly observe and comment on the student’s assessments and interactions with their patients.

-Please contact Sharon Campbell, Medical Student Program Coordinator (Phase III), at 303-724-7400 or click here for more information.
+Please contact Sharon Campbell, Medical Student Program Coordinator (Phase III & IV), at 303-724-7400 or click here

 Elective Sub-Internship in Psychiatry - Phase IV